Codeiology/ApertureTerminal/README.md

 `cd ApertureTerminal`

-Now your working directory is the reopsitory!
+Now your working directory is the repository!
 Now, we can get to the customization, starting with:

 `pbcopy < motd.txt`